AriFordsham/GHCWiki/dependent-haskell/phase2.md

 where the superclass `(a |> co) ~# b` refers to `co`, so we add `co :: k1 ~# k2` into the superclass, otherwise we get `co` out of scope.

 This definition is, however, wrong, as we cannot have existential variables in superclass.
-(Skip to the solution to these problems by searching for "Plan of record".)

 **Problem with existential variables in superclass.** Let's consider the example